Research

 Click here to download my latest CV.

-Guaranteed Public Demand and Corporate Scientific Research (with Sharon Belenzon), NBER Working Paper 28644 (Click here to download the latest PDF)
+Guaranteed Demand and Corporate R&D (with Sharon Belenzon), NBER Working Paper 28644 (Click here to download the latest PDF)

 The Effect of Public Science on Corporate R&D (with Ashish Arora, Sharon Belenzon, Lia Sheer, and Hansen Zhang), NBER Working Paper 31899 (Click here to download the latest PDF)